Gopalaswamy Hills

 Himavad Gopalaswamy Betta, is a hill (betta in Kannada) located in the Gundlupete Taluk, Chamarajanagar district of the state of Karnataka, India at a height of 1450m and is extensively wooded.
 It is also the highest peak in the Bandipur National Park.
 It lies in the core area of the Bandipur National Park and is frequented by wild life including elephants.
-Dense fog predominates and covers the hills round the year and thus gets the prefix Himavad(in the language of Kannada) and the temple of Venugopalaswamy (Lord Krishna) gives the full name of Himavad Gopalaswamy Betta.
+Dense fog predominates and covers the hills round the year and thus gets the prefix Himavad (in the language of Kannada) and the temple of Venugopalaswamy (Krishna) gives the full name of Himavad Gopalaswamy Betta.

 Its geographic coordinates are: Latitude 12.97°Ne and longitude 77.56°E.

 Access

 It is approximately 220 km from Bangalore and 75 km from Mysore on the Mysore Ooty road -10 km away from Gundlupete, which is 60 km away from Mysore.
 There is a motorable road all the way to the top of the hill.
 No entry for private vehicles, visitors have to take the Govt bus organised by the Karnataka state transport from the Foothills.
 Materials used for pooja (prayers) alone such as flowers, fruits, Incense sticks etc. are permitted.
 Other food items are not permitted to be carried in.
 All these materials should be carried in non-plastic bags.
 Visitors are allowed from around 8:30am till 4pm.
 Overnight stay on top is not allowed.